Artist TC59L Left Handed Electric Guitar +Bullbuckers+Tweed Hard Case

 Weight: 4kg - 4.5kg approx.

-About this Artist REC350FTB Electric Guitar Rectangular Hard Case with Lock
+Artist REC350FTB Electric Guitar Rectangular Hard Case with Lock

 This hard case will fit an electric guitar and keep it safe and sound.
 It has sturdy wooden construction with a lockable latch (the key is inside the case).
 It has a great sized compartment for all your accessories and spare strings.